1938 Auckland Rugby League season: Senior team preseason and prospects

 On March 26 several teams held organised practices with the Manukau side playing a South Auckland XIII at Waikaraka Park.
 Newton, Marist, City, and Ponsonby all practised at Carlaw Park while Richmond were at Grey Lynn Park.
 It was reported that Ponsonby were to be coached by Bill Davidson who was a past City Rovers player who also represented Auckland 14 times from 1920 to 1923 and New Zealand 16 times from 1919 to 1921.

 It was reported that Richmond Rovers had erected a dressing and club rooms at Grey Lynn Park and that the senior team would be a strong one with Mervyn Devine joining the forwards.
 He was a Wellington Rugby representative.
 However Ted Mincham was transferring from Richmond to Mount Albert.
-They would still have the services of "Powell, Bickerton, and Wally Tittleton for their inside backs who know when others play well and W Tittleton is particularly clever at taking the gap and improving a movement for the men outside him.
-The form showed [after the preliminary games] by Mills and A Graham, two of the juniors can earn them permanent places in the senior team, [while] Furnell was the most improved full back in Auckland last season".
+They would still have the services of "Powell, Bickerton, and Wally Tittleton for their inside backs who know when others play well and Wally Tittleton is particularly clever at taking the gap and improving a movement for the men outside him.
+The form showed [after the preliminary games] by Mills and Abbie Graham, two of the juniors can earn them permanent places in the senior team, [while] Furnell was the most improved full back in Auckland last season".

 The Manukau side was considered to be shaping as "a very formidable team" with the "forwards particularly strong, and perhaps the heaviest ever seen in club football.
 The average weight will be nearly 14 stone.
 This should be a great season for Jack Brodrick, whose brilliant form in the Māori match against Australia last year, stamps him as the finest forward seen in the code for many years".
-They were also adding Pita Rurinui and "he should soon rise to All Black honours" according to the Auckland Star reporter.
+They were also adding Pita Ririnui and "he should soon rise to All Black honours" according to the Auckland Star reporter.
 After their first preliminary game (which he did not play in) it was reported that Jack Hemi "expressed a desire to play for Ponsonby, but the transfer might cause some difficulty".
-After the match the Auckland Star said that Pita Ririnui "made a good impression on his first appearance and Brodrick, the best forward in Auckland last year, appears to be already in good form".
+After the match the Auckland Star said that Ririnui "made a good impression on his first appearance and Brodrick, the best forward in Auckland last year, appears to be already in good form".
 Mahika Panapa, the North Auckland Rugby Maori representative halfback signed on to play for Manukau prior to their first Fox Memorial game.
 In mid May, J. Craig, a representative rugby player from Nelson arrived in Auckland to join the Manukau club.
 He had represented the combined Nelson-Golden Bay-Motueka-Marlborough side who played the Springboks in 1937.